Understanding Empiricism in ABA: Importance and Application

 3. a return to baseline (A)

 exemplifies the principles of empiricism aba in practice.
-The emphasis on measurable evidence not only enhances the reliability of empiricism aba methods but also fosters a structured understanding of behavioral change.
+The emphasis on not only enhances the reliability of empiricism aba methods but also fosters a structured understanding of behavioral change.

 Start at the center with the core idea of empiricism, then explore its branches to see how it's applied in different dimensions and research designs.
 Each branch represents a key aspect of how empiricism shapes practices in ABA.